geoffreycrofte/juiz-social-post-sharer/readme.txt

 == Changelog ==

-= 1.5 =
+= 2.0.0 =
-* Tested on WordPress 5
+* Tested on WordPress 5.4.1
 * *Admin*
  * Administration interface redesign
- * Script and Styles in external files (force refresh if you have bugs)
+ * Script and Styles in external files (force refresh if you bugs occure)
 * *New feature*
+ * Add or remove more easily custom buttons (Network API)
+ * Create your own button skin easily with the starter kit and this doc (TODO), do it in your theme or in a separate plugin.
  * Remove LinkedIn counter because LinkedIn doesn't offer a count anymore. (@see https://developer.linkedin.com/blog/posts/2018/deprecating-the-inshare-counter)
  * Remove Twitter counter because Twitter doesn't offer a count anymore. (@see https://twittercommunity.com/t/a-new-design-for-tweet-and-follow-buttons/52791)
  * Email button has now an option to open a little form in lightbox instead of mailto: protocole